It’s been nearly twenty years since Facebook was created and changed the nature of social media forever.

 As long as you stick to these best practices and keep your video content fresh, your audience should reward you with the engagement and clicks you’re looking for.

-Facebook Best Practice #5: Take advantage of Facebook’s resources
+Facebook Best Practice #6: Take advantage of Meta Business resources

-In the last best practice I linked to the Facebook for Creators resource.
+There’s also Facebook for Creators, a dedicated resource for creators and brands.
 Facebook provides countless how-to guides, case studies, guidelines, and best practices for you to follow.
 Who better to take advice on using Facebook than the creators of the platform itself?

 If anything, you should at least read through their “Get Started” resource to help you establish your brand as a significant force when it comes to video content creation.
 One thing to keep in mind is that this guide will lead your page down the path to becoming a video creators page and if that is not your only goal, make sure you skip over some of the steps that lead in that direction.
 Chances are you’ll use this resource as a way to find new ideas for content and promotion for your business rather than a tool to becoming the next big online influencer or commentator.